-Dental implants are a popular solution to replace missing teeth.Unlike dentures or partials, you won’t experience problems with slipping or sliding, and they don’t require a specialised daily care routine beyond regular brushing and flossing.
+Dental implants are a popular and reliable solution with high success rate to replace missing teeth.Unlike dentures or partials, you won’t experience problems with slipping or sliding, and they don’t require a specialised daily care routine beyond regular brushing and flossing.
 Unlike bridges, dental implants do not require alteration to your existing, healthy teeth.
 In fact, bridges can be supported by implants for fewer alterations during a more complex restoration.

 Do I Need Dental Implants?

 For many people, missing teeth present a mostly cosmetic problem.Unfortunately, the problem of missing teeth goes beyond the cosmetic issue.
 Missing teeth put additional stress on your remaining teeth and can lead to damage, including fractures and even continued tooth loss.Besides,the adjacent teeth may drift to the missing tooth space,altering the bite in a traumatic way causing damage to the existing teeth and and also the jaw joint.

 Even more concerning, one or more missing teeth can eventually lead to significant bone loss in your jaw as the bone resorbs from lack of use.
 Over time, this diminishing bone can lead to visible changes in your face and cause you to appear prematurely aged.